Derive insights on your data quality by our metrics.

 Historical Analysis

-In the History tab, a list of past tests is shown, including the metrics of successful scans.
-This is a quick way to identify the scans that had failed along with the values that had caused the failed tests.
+In the History tab, a list of past monitor runs is shown, including the metrics of successful scans.
+This is a quick way to identify the scans that had failed along with the values that caused the failures.

 Use Cases: